edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

 # Advanced Options

+## RTSP Authentication
+The device service allows for rtsp stream authentication using the [rtsp-simple-server](https://github.com/aler9/mediamtx).
+Authentication is enabled by default.

+### Secret Configuration
+To configure the username and password for rtsp authentication when building your own images, edit the fields in the 'configuration.yaml'.

+!!! note
+    This should only be used when you are in non-secure mode.

+!!! warning
+    Be careful when storing any potentially important information in cleartext on files in your computer.
+In this case, the credentials for the stream are stored in cleartext in the `configuration.yaml` file on your system.
+    `InsecureSecrets` is for non-production use only.

+!!! note
+    Leaving the fields blank will **NOT** disable authentication.
+The stream will not be able to be authenticated until credentials are provided.

+!!! example - "Snippet from configuration.yaml"
+    ```yaml
+    ...
+    Writable:
+        LogLevel: "INFO"
+        InsecureSecrets:
+            rtspauth:
+                SecretName: rtspauth
+                SecretData:
+                    username: "<enter-username>"
+                    password: "<enter-password>"
+    ```

+### Authentication Server Configuration
+- You can configure the authentication server to run from a different port by editing the externalAuthenticationURL value in the [Dockerfile](https://github.com/edgexfoundry/device-usb-camera/blob/main/Dockerfile).
+- To disable authentication entirely, comment out the externalAuthenticationURL line in the [Dockerfile](https://github.com/edgexfoundry/device-usb-camera/blob/main/Dockerfile).

+!!! example - "externalAuthenticationURL line from the Dockerfile"
+    ```Dockerfile
+    RUN sed -i 's,externalAuthenticationURL:,externalAuthenticationURL: http://localhost:8000/rtspauth,g' rtsp-simple-server.yml
+    ```

 ## Video options
 There are two types of options:
 - The options start with `Input` prefix are used for the camera, such as specifying the image size and pixel format.
 - The options start with `Output` prefix are used for the output video, such as specifying aspect ratio and quality.

 These options can be passed in through object value when calling `StartStreaming`.

 Query parameter:
 - `device name`: The name of the camera

-!!! example - "Example Query Command"
+!!! example - "Example StartStreaming Command"
     ```shell
     curl -X PUT -d '{
         "StartStreaming": {